WordPress/gutenberg/docs/contributors/outreach.md

 ## Talks

-Talks were given about Gutenberg, including slides and videos as they are available.
+Talks given about Gutenberg, including slides and videos as they are available.

 ### Slides
 - [The new core WordPress editor](http://kimb.me/talk-bigwp-london-new-core-wordpress-editor/) at BigWP London (18.
 May 2017)